Pakistan’s Tactical Nuclear Weapons

-Of all categories of nuclear weapons, those with the shortest ranges have the least military utility and pose the greatest problems relating to security and unauthorized use.
+By Michael Krepon - Of all categories of nuclear weapons, those with the shortest ranges have the least military utility and pose the greatest problems relating to security and unauthorized use.
 Generally speaking, the smaller the nuclear weapon and its means of delivery, the more susceptible it is to loss of central control.
 The less control leaders have over nuclear weapons, the more likely they are to be used.

 Tactical nuclear weapons, like the sixty kilometer Nasr (or Hatf IX) missile that Pakistan has flight tested, are not very helpful in stopping tank offensives or against fast-moving targets, and they are clearly excessive for blowing up railheads and bridges - even if they were within reach.
 Very limited use of tactical nuclear weapons might serve to warn India against advancing deeper into Pakistani territory.
 But the job of Pakistan's armed forces is to prevent mushroom clouds on home soil, not to create them.

 Whatever limited military utility short-range nuclear weapons possess depends on extreme forward deployments, where they would be most subject to attack, where early use would be most likely, and where command and control is most susceptible to breakdowns.
 Avoiding these pitfalls on the subcontinent depends on very slow-moving fronts and the absence of air power.
 The first assumption is not unreasonable; the second is extremely questionable.